SmetDenis/Clojure-Practice/README.md

 Because I've tried all sorts of programming languages and realized that the world is going the wrong way...

-So I'm saving something here for muscle memory here.
+So I'm saving something here for muscle memory.

 ## Links